 1. Define the whole or total amount for what you are calculating

-For example, if you want to calculate the percentage of how many days it snowed in a month, you would use the number of days that the specific month you are examining has.
-So for December which has 31 days, we use 31 as the whole amount, whereas if we are calculating November snow days, which only has 30 days, we would use 30 as the whole amount.
+For example, if you want to calculate the percentage of how many days it snowed in a year, you would use the number of days in the year, 365 (unless it’s a Leap Year), as the whole amount.

 2. Find the amount representing the part of the whole and divide it by the total amount